5 Cryptocurrency Scams to Watch Out For

 Cryptocurrency can be a fast, convenient and inexpensive way to pay for products or services, transfer assets or conduct other types of transactions online.
 It also has the potential to be used as a meaningful short-term or long-term investment.

-But it’s important to realize that virtual currencies don’t have an established track record of credibility or trust and they’re not regulated or backed by any central bank worldwide.
+But it’s important to realize that virtual currencies don’t have an established track record of credibility or trust, and they’re not regulated or backed by any central bank worldwide.
 So, emphasize safety when using cryptocurrency and be vigilant about protecting yourself against cryptocurrency scams.

-Reporting an Online Security Concern
+Report an Online Security Concern

 If you suspect you may be the victim of fraud or identity theft, or if you notice suspicious account activity or receive a questionable email or text that appears to be from Morgan Stanley, please contact us immediately at